etlabs1/package-management/kubeadm/READme.md

 systemctl start kubelet
 systemctl enable kubelet.service
 ```
-## Initialised the control plane in the master node as the root user.
+## Initialise the control plane in the master node as the root user.
 ``` sh
 # Initialize Kubernetes control plane by running the below commond as root user.
 sudo kubeadm init